terminaldweller/milla/README.md

 The env vars `UID`and `GID`need to be defined or they can replaces by your host user's uid and gid.<br/>

-As a convinience, there is a a [distroless](https://github.com/GoogleContainerTools/distroless) dockerfile, `Dockerfile_distroless` also provided.
+As a convinience, there is a a [distroless](https://github.com/GoogleContainerTools/distroless) dockerfile, `Dockerfile_distroless` also provided.<br/>
+A vendored build of milla is available by first running `go mod vendor` and then using the provided Dockerfile, `Dockerfile_distroless_vendored`.<br/>

 ## Thanks